ASD-Blueprint/desktop.gov.au/program/engagement/connect-and-align.md

 * Define initial needs (identify and enlist key stakeholders to engage with the DTA; identify blockers and enablers to getting started)
 * Establish starting phase
 * Read the [case studies](/program/engagement/case-studies.html) or connected with another agency who has undergone a prior implementation

-## DTA support

-DTA will support you via access to:

-* The [community portal](https://community.desktop.gov.au/) for asking questions, FAQ and understanding which agencies are using the blueprint
-* The [desktop.gov.au](https://desktop.gov.au/) website for information, the latest version of the blueprint, and knowledge articles
-* The [protectedutility@dta.gov.au](mailto:protectedutility@dta.gov.au) mailbox for initial enquiries

 ## Tasks and activities